petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/expression-builder-validations-reference.md

 ### Password (with Text)

-This validation checks for valid passwords.
-It includes the following restrictions:
+This validation checks if entries meet the following password criteria:

 * At least 8 characters
 * At least 5 unique characters